emacs-mirror/emacs/mps/manual/source/glossary/a.rst

         In :term:`tracing garbage collection`, the approximation is that an object can't be live unless it is :term:`reachable`.
-        In :term:`reference counting`, the approximation is that an object can't be live unless it is :term:`referenced
+        In :term:`reference counting`, the approximation is that an object can't be live unless it is :term:`referenced`.
+Analysis of the program text can reveal where objects :term:`die
-        <reference>`.
-Analysis of the program text can reveal where
+        <dead>`; A notable technique in this vein is :term:`region
-        objects :term:`die <dead>`; A notable technique in this vein is :term:`region inference`.
+        inference`.

         Hybrid algorithms are also possible.